 - 1. Explain the fluid properties and the pressure measurement using fundamental laws of fluid mechanics - 2.
-Analyse the volume flow rate and losses occuring in fluid flow through pipes. - 3.
-Apply the concept of boundary layer, dimensional analysis and modal analysis on the fluid structures - 4.
+Analyse the volume rate of flow and losses occur in a flow through pipes. - 3.
+Apply the concept of boundary layer, Dimensional analysis and Modal analysis on the fluid structures - 4.
 Select a suitable pump for a given application and evaluate the operating characteristics of Hydraulic pumps - 5.
 Select a suitable turbine for a given application and evaluate the operating characteristics of Hydraulic turbines